MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-setup-email.md

 ---
-title: Set up email in Business Central | Microsoft Docs
+title: Set up email in Business Central
 description: Describes how to connect email accounts to Business Central so that you can send outbound messages without having to open another app.
 author: bholtorf
 ms.service: dynamics365-business-central